dcgreatrex/preprint-LaTeX-template/README.md

   * Supporting information (supportinginfo.tex)
   * Methods (methods.tex)
   * Supplementary materials (supplementarymat.tex)
-* Save report images (.jpeg, .png) into the subdirectory named 'images'.
+* Save report images in the subdirectory named 'images'.
 * Add bibliographic information to the file called 'preprintarticle.bib'.
 Alternatively, use an alternative master .bib file that you have saved on your machine.
 To do this replace [\bibliography{preprintarticle}] with [\bibliography{XXX}] (ignoring squared brackets) where XXX is the name of your master .bib file on line 48 of 'preprintarticle.tex'.
-Ensure that your master .bib file is either saved in the project repository or somewhere on your boot-up LaTeX search path.
+Ensure that your master .bib file is either saved in the project repository or somewhere on your start-up LaTeX search path.
 * Generate the .pdf file by running 'make' on preprintarticle.tex.
-Alternately, open 'preprintarticle.tex' in LaTeX editors such as [TeXworks](http://www.tug.org/texworks/), [TeXstudio](https://www.texstudio.org/), or similar and press 'run'. preprintarticle.pdf will then appear in the project repository.
+Alternately, open 'preprintarticle.tex' in a LaTeX editor such as [TeXworks](http://www.tug.org/texworks/), [TeXstudio](https://www.texstudio.org/), or similar, and press 'run'.
+After compilation, preprintarticle.pdf will appear in the project repository.